oracle/node-oracledb/INSTALL.md

 submodule][9] is also included.
 Otherwise the build will fail with an error like **'dpi.h' file not found**.

-- If you download a node-oracledb ZIP file from GitHub, you must separately download the ODPI-C submodule code and extract it into a `odpi` subdirectory.
+- If you download a node-oracledb ZIP file from GitHub, then separately download the ODPI-C submodule code and extract it into a `odpi` subdirectory.

 - When cloning the node-oracledb repository, include ODPI-C by doing: